Latest Australian Open News

 Men’s, women’s and mixed doubles matches, as well as junior, legends and wheelchair doubles, are also available to watch and bet on live.

-The 2020 Australian Open begins live from Melbourne on Monday 20 January and runs through to Sunday 2 February, with the very best in men’s and women’s tennis battling it out at Melbourne Park for one of the sport’s biggest prizes.
+The 2021 Australian Open begins live from Melbourne on Monday February 8 through to Sunday February 21, with the very best in men’s and women’s tennis battling it out at Melbourne Park for one of the sport’s biggest prizes.

 With a full off-season under their belt, players arrive in Melbourne fresh and determined to put everything they have into the first Grand Slam of a long and energy-sapping season.
-Novak Djokovic, now possessed of a record seven Australian Open titles, and Naomi Osaka, who became world no. 1 when she claimed the women’s title in 2019, will lead the draw in Melbourne in 2020.
+Eight-time champion Novak Djokovic, the most successful men’s singles player in Australian Open history, will return to defend his title alongside Sofia Kenin, the young American who shot to stardom when she claimed her maiden major title in Melbourne in 2020.

 Australian Open Seeds